Courtney Milan

-Courtney Milan, a pseudonym for Heidi Bond, is a bestselling American author of historical and contemporary romance novels.
+Courtney Milan, a pseudonym for Heidi Bond, is an American author of historical and contemporary romance novels.
 After releasing her first few books under a traditional publishing contract, Milan has self-published more recent works.

 Prior to her writing career, Bond was a law clerk for Sandra Day O'Connor of the United States Supreme Court and for Judge Alex Kozinski.
 As the Me Too movement gained steam, Bond alleged that Kozinski had sexually harassed her.
-Kozinski soon resigned his lifetime appointment, and Chief Justice of the United States John Roberts ordered a review of how the federal judiciary handled sexual harassment reports.
+Kozinski soon resigned his lifetime appointment, and Chief Justice of the United States John Roberts ordered a review of how the federal judiciary handled reports of sexual harassment.

 Milan served on the board of directors of the Romance Writers of America (RWA) for four years, spearheading efforts to make the organization more diverse and inclusive.
 In late 2019, the RWA board voted to suspend Milan for calling another author's book racist.
 The board reinstated her days later, noting irregularities with the process.
 The resulting controversy led to the mass resignation of half of the RWA board of directors, the resignation of the RWA executive director, and the cancellation of the 2020 RITA Award program.